-Immediately after pre-training assessments, participants were allocated to either the PBT or control group using a blocked randomisation module generated in STATA and uploaded in REDCap.
+Immediately after pretraining assessments, participants were allocated to either the PBT or control group using a blocked randomisation module generated in STATA and uploaded in REDCap.
 The module was created by research staff not involved in any other trial activities.
-Random block sizes of two, four, six, and eight were used to conceal the allocation sequence.
-The nature of training interventions and practical limitations led to neither the participant nor the outcome assessor being blinded for group allocation.
+Random block sizes of 2, 4, 6 and 8 were used to conceal the allocation sequence.
+The nature of training intervenrotected tions and practical limitations led to neither the participant nor the outcome assessor being blinded for group allocation.